 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2014 for the unsafe condition.
-The owner requested a hearing on the NOV and appears to be working toward resolution.
+The owner requested a hearing on the NOV.
+In 2015, the owner removed the vegetation and submitted an inspection report of the area, revealing no issues and returning the dam to a safe condition.